 1. The story should include: a surface level, an underlying meaning level, and a take-away level.
 This means young children should be engaged by it; older children should get a little deeper meaning or realization from it; and parents or the reader should be able to see the take-away value.

 2. The story should be written with a 50/50 formula.
-Be sure to allow for at least 14 interior illustrations (a picture book is usually 32 pages of which 24 pages is for story and illustrations – the rest is for front and back matter).
+Be sure to allow for at least 14 interior illustrations (a picture book is usually 32 pages of which 24 pages is for story and illustrations; the rest is for front and back matter).
 If your budget allows, it’d be a good idea to have an illustration on each of the 24 pages.

-And allow the illustrator to tell part of the story.
+This formula enables the illustrator to tell part of the story.
 Picture books are a partnership between the author and illustrator.

-For example: Instead of telling the reader that John grabbed his favorite blue shirt with red and yellow footballs on it, just write that John grabbed his favorite shirt.
+For example, instead of telling the reader that John grabbed his favorite blue shirt with red and yellow footballs on it, just write that John grabbed his favorite shirt.
 Your illustrator will know how to depict the scene.

 3. Children love action and need to be engaged so be sure to include action.
 Being use to TV and movies, writers need to account for the waning attention spans of children.